Tri-mis/Quyt_project/High-level-control/README.md

 1. Use the NIR spectrometer's official GUI software to perform a scan with whiteout reflectance.
 2. Export the scan result.
-3. Reformat the data into a CSV file containing **only one row** of data (no headers) corresponding to wavelengths 900nm to 1700nm.
+3. Reformat the data into a CSV file containing **two rows** of data corresponding to wavelengths 900nm to 1700nm and their intensities
 4. Replace the old `presets/reference_scan_result.csv` with your new file.

 ### Method 2: Using the Python Script